 - The ANEC 20 contour for 2033 sits wholly within the prescribed ANEC 20 contour.
 Based on this contour, no additional land would be subject to planning restrictions based on aircraft noise from scheduled flight operations between 2026 and 2033. - The ANEC 20 contour for 2055 extends slightly beyond the prescribed ANEC 20 contour in several locations in the vicinity of Erskine Park, Eastern Creek and to the south of Wallacia.
-These areas are currently zoned 'general industrial' (Penrith City Council, 2010) and 'primary production' (Liverpool City Council, 2008) and include a small number of semi-rural residential dwellings and around 6 residential dwellings located within the Twin Creeks Golf and Country Club (refer to Figure 14.6).
-The ANEF contour for WSI will be prepared during the detailed airspace design phase.
+These areas are currently zoned 'general industrial' (Penrith City Council, 2010) and 'primary production' (Liverpool City Council, 2008) and include a small number of semi-rural residential dwellings and around 5 residential dwelling located within the Twin Creeks Golf and Country Club (refer to Figure 14.6).
+The ANEF contour for WSI will be prepared during the detailed airspace design phase, based on modelled long-term parallel runway operations.
 Until an ANEF contour is prepared and approved for WSI, the prescribed WSI ANEC is to be used to inform land use planning.
 Any changes to relevant planning instruments as a result of adopting an ANEF could see planning conditions imposed on these additional areas.